-Jailbreak - Jailbreaking is the name given to the process used to modify the operating system running on an iPhone, iPod touch, or iPad to allow the user greater control over their device, including the ability to remove Apple-imposed restrictins and install apps obtained through means other than the official App Store (among the most prevalent of these alternative sources is Cydia).
+Jailbreak - Jailbreaking is the name given to the process used to modify the operating system running on an iPhone, iPod touch, or iPad to allow the user greater control over their device, including the ability to remove Apple-imposed restrictions and install apps obtained and other content through means other than the official App Store (among the most prevalent of these alternative sources is Cydia).

-While jailbreaking was long considered a legal gray area, in July 2010, the U.S. Library of Congress declared that jailbreaking is a right of all iPhone, iPod touch, and iPad owners, settling the matter.
+While jailbreaking was long considered a legal gray area, in July 2010, the U.S. Library of Congress declared that jailbreaking is a right of all iPhone, iPod touch, and iPad owners (as well as owners of other, similar devices from other companies), settling the matter.
 This ruling was closely tied to a related term, unlocking.

 Arguments For and Against Jailbreaking